Real Science Radio Goes To Math Class

 * How Einstein and Others Can Use Their Minds To Make Discoveries: As author James Nickel recently told RSR, mathematicians turn away from the physical universe and yet make astounding discoveries that help to explain the world of matter and energy.
-Using their minds, rather than microscopes or telescopes, these discoveries come years, decades, and even centuries before their real-world counterparts make the discovery by observational science, or before technological advance enables confirmation.
+Using their minds, rather than microscopes or telescopes, theoreticians make discoveries years, decades, and even centuries before their real-world counterparts make the same discoveries by observational science.
 Dirac, for example, by thinking, discovered the positron (the electron's antimatter counterpart) in 1928, prior to physicists noticing it in 1929 and confirming its existence its 1932.
+Peter Higgs in 1964 saw in his mind the existence of the subatomic Higgs boson almost a half century before scientists empirically found it using the nine-billion dollar Large Hadron Collider.
 Mathematician and astronomer Joseph-Louis Lagrange discovered the gravitationally stable Lagrange Points where today we position our most important exploratory satellites.
 Lagrange was born in Turin, Italy in 1736 and discovered these points with his mind.
 Time Magazine's Albert Einstein: The Enduring Legacy says that today's "high precision instruments such as atomic clocks and lasers... have shown that he was absolutely on target with the equations he worked out with nothing more than a pencil."
 And describing an Einstein visit in 1931 to California's Mount Wilson Observatory where Edwin Hubble had been making astronomy history with a 100-inch reflecting telescope, Richard Lacayo writes for Time that, "When the astronomers there boasted that their telescope could probe the structure of the universe, Elsa quipped: 'My husband does that on the back of an old envelope.'"